-Here’s a helpful video tutorial by Roxanne Richardson on Youtube.
+Here’s a video tutorial by Roxanne Richardson on YouTube.

 Ideas For Projects Using Seed Stitching

-- Scarf: It’s often used for scarf knitting since it’s a fast and straightforward pattern to do.
-It also makes a lovely texture.
+- Scarf: It’s used for scarf knitting since it’s a fast and straightforward pattern.
+It makes a lovely texture.

 - Cowl: This would also be great.
-Just knit in the round until you reach your desired height.
+Knit in the round until you reach your desired height.

-- Dish Cloth: Knitting a dishcloth is yet another idea.
-Plus, the feel will make scrubbing things easier.
+- Dish Cloth: The feel makes scrubbing things easier.

-- Baby Sweater: A baby sweater knit up using this technique would make a complicated project simple.
+- Baby Sweater: A baby sweater knit up using this technique makes a complicated project simple.

-- Baby Toys: It’s also great for baby toys because it creates a firm fabric that won’t unravel easily.
+- Baby Toys: It creates a firm fabric that won’t unravel.